 (TVM - 1974) Dir.
 Curtis Harrington

-Harrington deftly uses that mellow 70s TV rhythm to parcel out the ambiguous details in the intimate relationship that develops between archaeologist named Roger Edmonds (David Heddison) who Marco enlists to help him ID the stolen medallion, and shy cute newcomer 'Rena' (Meredith Baxter), the new hire at Gayle Sondergaard's occult bookstore (jammed with great skulls, Satanic tapestries and assorted items much darker than you'll find in any new age bookshop today).
-Roger and Marco make the scene at the downtown pawn shops and flops in search of the amulet and/or perps.
-I know this is hard to believe, lieutenant, but the murders seem to have been done by a cat.
+An appraiser archiving the collection of a recently murdered Egyptologist, Smith finds himself murdered too; the investigating detective Marco (Stuart Whitman) follows the trail of a missing cat amulet and the trail leads to 'The Sorcerer's Shop," an occult bookstore run by Sondergaard in downtown LA. and realizing he's out of his depth, recruits local archaeologist Roger Edmonds (David Heddison) to help him ID the stolen amulet.
+Roger and Marco hit the downtown pawn shops and flops in search of the amulet and/or perps; Roger vibes with the shy cute new clerk at Sondergaard's store, 'Rena' (Meredith Baxter).
+Jammed with great skulls, Satanic tapestries and assorted items much darker than you'll find in any new age bookshop today, it seems like one weird great place to work.
+Meanwhile the search is leaving bodies wherever it goes.
+John Carradine, Keye Luke, John Carradine, Milton Pearson (he played the escaped lunatic in THE HIDDEN HAND) and John Abbott (THE VAMPIRE'S GHOST) are some of the suspects or victims.
+I know this is hard to believe, lieutenant, but the murders seem to have been done by a cat!
 And then Roger brings up the subject of Bast-- the cat goddess worshipped through human sacrifice by ancient Egyptians--a goddess who was then locked away for all eternity because of her blood-drinking and evil.

 |Dig some of Harrington's 'uncanny' extras - the lesbians at the Sorcerer's shop,|